Having a Blue Valentine’s? I’ve been there

 It was the perfect way to spend my blue Valentine’s Day of 2011.

 I chose to trust that this heartbreak, like so many challenges before it, would make sense one day.
-And that, in time, it would shape me into a better person and a more loving partner.
+And that, in time, it would all come together to shape me into a better person and a more loving partner.

 However You Spend Today…

-Take good care of yourself and your tender heart.
+Take good care of you your tender heart.
 Remind yourself that you will be okay (because you will).
-Trust that your heart is being prepared for great love—including the love you have for yourself.
+Trust that your heart is being prepared for great love, including the love you can have for yourself.

 You've got this.